michieriffic/githunt/README.md

 5. Festival Pavilion (at the back of Github Central)
 6. Gateway Pavilion (2nd floor - near the Github Shop)
 7. Gateway Pavilion (1sd floor - near Career Corner)
-8. Gateway Pavilion (2nd floor - somewhere with Home Automation)
-9. The arc going to Building A - look on your right
+8. The arc going to Building A - look on your right